ETCLabs/RDMnet/docs/how_rdmnet_works/roles_and_addressing.md

 ### Devices

-RDMnet devices are the primary recipents of configuration in RDMnet.
+RDMnet devices are the primary recipients of configuration in RDMnet.
 A device is typically (but not always) a piece of hardware-locked equipment; a lighting fixture, a DMX gateway, etc.

 Devices can only participate in one RDMnet scope at a time.
 All devices must by default be configured to discover and connect to the default RDMnet scope (the string `default`); this can